codewars/docs/content/recipes/authoring/translation.md

 The guidelines should be used by translators and reviewers to verify whether translations about to be introduced into Codewars are of sufficient quality.
 Conformance with them should be verified before the translation is published and before it's approved.

-Failing to comply with the below guidelines should be reported as an issue or a comment requesting for a fix.
-In case of severe violations, affected translation can be rejected, or even deleted.
+Failure to comply with the below guidelines is considered an issue and should be reported as such.
+In case of severe violations, the affected translation can be rejected or even deleted.

 ## General translation guidelines